 The nearest Changing Places facilities are located at Manchester Aquatics Centre and Manchester Royal Infirmary.

-More information about other Changing Places facilities in Manchester can be found here
+Further information is available about other Changing Places facilities in Manchester

 Visitor Team welcome and training